StratifyLabs/StratifyBlog/content/device/2013-10-18-RAM-Flash-Usage-in-Embedded-C-Programs.md

 1) it is too large for register allocation
 2) it is an array

 Many architectures have instructions that make working with arrays in memory (rather than registers) perform well.
 Unlike global and static variables, local variables are only initialized when the program assigns a value to them.
 For example, before the line `x = a + b + c + strlen(buf);`, the value of `x` is whatever the value the register or memory location had before this line was executed.
-Therefore, local variables should never to used before they are assigned a value within the function.
+Therefore, local variables should never be used before they are assigned a value within the function.

 ## Registers vs Registers

 It is important to make the distinction between the registers used with local variables and those used to configure the microcontroller features and peripherals.
 Microcontroller datasheets and user manuals refer to "registers" that are used, for example, to turn the UART on and off and configure its baud rate.
 These configuration "registers" are not the same as the ones mentioned above used with local function variables.
 Configuration registers are accessed in the same way that RAM is; they are assigned a fixed location in the memory map.
-Core registers (such as `r0`) are memory that is tightly integrated with the [central processing logic]({{< relref "2013-10-14-How-Microcontrollers-Work.md#microcontroller-architecture" >}}) of the microcontroller and an integral part of the instruction set.
+Core registers (such as `r0`) are the memory that is tightly integrated with the [central processing logic]({{< relref "2013-10-14-How-Microcontrollers-Work.md#microcontroller-architecture" >}}) of the microcontroller and an integral part of the instruction set.

 ## Conclusion